sebastiandevops/sebastiandevops.github.io/_posts/2023-05-28-my-twitter-boy-in-python-and-bash.md

 ---
 <p>When I was studying to become a Software Developer, I had to tweet at least once every day to accomplish one of the goals of the school in which I was taking the program.
 In order to do that, I decided to create a bot to perform that operation in an automated way every day.
 That is how I found Tweepy, a Python library which allows you to use Twitter API.</p>

+<p>The purpose of the bot is to gather fascinating facts from a website that publishes daily historical events and occurrences.
+It accomplishes this by employing a web scraper that extracts data from the website's HTML files.
+The extracted information is then stored in a file for further processing.
+Using the Tweepy library, the bot accesses the stored data and crafts intriguing tweets.
+These tweets are then published on a regular basis, sharing intriguing and curious facts with the bot's followers.</p>

 <p><b>Process to create your first Twitter bot:</b>
     <ul>
         <li>Make sure you install Tweepy locally.</li>